NannyML/nannyml/docs/tutorials/detecting_data_drift/multivariate_drift_detection/dc.rst

 a threshold strategy more appropriate for the user's data.

 In order to monitor a model, NannyML needs to learn about it from a reference dataset.
-Then it can monitor the data subject to actual analysis, provided as the analysis dataset.
+Then it can monitor the data subject to actual monitored, provided as the monitored dataset.
 You can read more about this in our section on :ref:`data periods<data-drift-periods>`.

-Let's start by loading some synthetic data provided by the NannyML package set it up as our reference and analysis dataframes.
+Let's start by loading some synthetic data provided by the NannyML package set it up as our reference and monitored dataframes.
 This synthetic data is for a binary classification model, but multi-class classification can be handled in the same way.

 .. nbimport::